rwth-irt/IMU-Simulator/README.md

 **Important Usage Information**:
-- The odometry message needs to be published with at least the IMU data rate/sample time.
+- The odometry message must be published with at least the IMU data rate/sample time.
-- The message `/imu/diagnostic` will show `WARN` if odometry rate is lower.
+- The message `/imu/diagnostic` will show `WARN` if the odometry rate is lower.
 - If no odometry message is published, the message `/imu/diagnostic` will show `STALE`.
-- If everything is correct `/imu/diagnostic` will show `OK`.
+- If everything is correct, `/imu/diagnostic` will show `OK`.

 ## ROS 2 Nodes